astrobarrage/astrobarrage/README.md

 –☆ i block/hide freely. don't be weird towards me and we're cool :3

 –☆ not an irl! just my own person

+**statuses**

+–☆ c+h - cuddles and hiding encouraged (this is by default unless i'm with friends or have dni in my name)

+–☆ w2i - whisper to interact (this is by default unless i'm actively in a conversation)

+–☆ dni - do not interact

+–☆ iw(e)c - interact with (extra/extreme) caution

+–☆ dni - do not interact

+–☆ dniuc - do not interact unless close friend

+–☆ nv/sv - nonverbal/semiverbal